EddieSwift/ShakeMe/Readme.md

 About "ShakeMe" app:
-This app helps users find answers by shaking their iPhones And also users can add their custom answers
+This app helps users to find answers by shaking their iPhones.
+And also users can add their custom answers.
-Each time the color of the answer changes
+Each time the color of the answer changes.